-It mainly depends on the car make and model.
-If your key is in the ignition and on the accessory position, then the radio and 12V cigarette lighter charger will be functional without using the motor.
+It mainly depends on the car’s make and model.
+If your key is in the ignition and in the accessory position, then the radio and 12V cigarette lighter charger will be functional without using the motor.
 However, it would be a bad idea to charge your phone while the key is in the ignition because that could drain the car battery if you leave it running for a while.

 There are some car models that have their power outlets on all the time.
 For instance, some cars in Russia, Europe, and China have a USB port that never shuts off.
 Most of the new cars have an AUX port switch.
-To turn the AUX port on, all you need to do it put them in the ignition and switch it to ACCY or ON position.
+To turn the AUX port on, all you need to do is put them in the ignition and switch it to ACCY or ON position.

 However, you usually won’t be able to charge your phone while the car is off.
-The power connector, cigarette lighter, or USB socket turn off after the key is removed from the ignition.
+The power connector, cigarette lighter, or USB socket turns off after the key is removed from the ignition.
 This is done so that you can save energy in your car battery, allowing you to start the car again later on.
 Plugging a mobile device likely won’t drain the car battery, but it’s possible that other power-hungry gadgets could.

 If your car battery is very low on power and you decide to charge your phone anyways, then there’s a chance it will drain out completely.
 This could cause an issue since your car may not be able to start.
 So this method should only be used in emergency situations.

 Instead of relying on the cigarette lighter in your car, it would be better if you used a power bank.
 But before using it, you should make sure it’s fully charged.
-You can even connect the power bank into the cigarette lighter and charge it up while driving the car, then use the power in the power bank when the engine is off.
+You can even connect the power bank to the cigarette lighter and charge it while driving the car, then use the power in the power bank when the engine is off.